usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 Every possible pose $x_t$ has an associated likelihood that it is the true pose of the robot.
 The distribution of likelihood across the possible poses is known as the probability distribution or belief distribution and is denoted $bel(x_t)$.
 Initially $bel(x_t)$ is uniform (the same for all $x_t$) because we have no knowledge about the location of the car (it's equally likely to be anywhere).

 While executing code on the robot, we give it a series of commands.
 From these commands, we can make an educated guess about where the robot will end up.
-That is to say if the robot is in pose $x_{t-1}$ and we give it commands $u_t$, we can denote the probability of the car arriving of pose $x_t$ as
+That is to say, if the robot is in pose $x_{t-1}$ and we give it commands $u_t$, we can denote the probability of the car arriving at pose $x_t$ as

 $$
 p(x_t | u_t, x_{t-1})